mvenzke-axway/axway-open-docs/content/en/docs/apim_policydev/apigw_polref/content_common.md

 The API Gateway can check the request *query string* to ensure that only properly configured name and value pairs appear. *Regular expressions* are used to test the attribute values.
-This enables you to make decisions on what to do with the message (for example, if the query sting value is `X`, route to service `X`).
+This enables you to make decisions on what to do with the message (for example, if the query string value is `X`, route to service `X`).

 You can configure the following sections on the **Validate Query String**
 window: